ratnakar-infosec/eleventy_blog/pages/about.md

 ##### &nbsp;&nbsp;**Ratnakar Singh**

-<br> A cyber security enthusiast and a Krishna conscious guy.
+<br> A cyber security enthusiast and a Krishna conscious.

 <br>